-- Press Song twice to enter practice mode.
-(Pressing Song toggles between Song and Practice modes.
-The Practice Meter shows up in the display in Practice Mode.) - 2.
+- 1. Press the Practice button to enter Practice mode. - 2.
 Press + or to select one of the Practice songs.
 Press Edit to change other settings. - 3.
 Press Play.
 There will be a 1-bar intro that plays the drum beat along with the click.
 Then the drum part stops and it starts listening for your playing.
 Practice Mode listens only on the quarter note beat.
 Each beat is scored using the Practice Meter. - 4.
-Every four bars, the "Level" number indicator gives an average accuracy score like "82%." - When finished, press the Play button again.
+Every four bars, the "Level" number indicator gives an average accuracy score like "82%." - 5.
+When finished, press the Play button again.
 The final percentage and score is shown, like: "Score: 2105."
 The score is weighted to consider which exercise is selected, the difficulty, the starting tempo, and whether tempo shift is on or off.